-- Describe how you plan to meet the cash match.
-(Note: For FY2014 half of the 1:1 match may be in-kind goods or services.)
+- Describe how you plan to meet the cash and in-kind match.
 Helpful hint: Make sure that the project costs outlined on the budget forms correspond with the activities you have described.

 - Identify the ways you will provide access to people with disabilities and senior citizens so they may benefit from this project (i.e., physical access, programmatic access via large print programs and signage, sign language interpretation, assistive listening devices, transportation, etc.).